ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    More specifically, the 'key' parameter is composed as follows.

-   * The 'hkdf' parameter, if present, has as value the HKDF Algorithm used in the OSCORE group.
+   * The 'hkdf' parameter, if present, specifies the HKDF Algorithm used in the OSCORE group.
+The HKDF Algorithm is specified by the HMAC Algorithm value.
 This parameter MAY be omitted, if the HKDF Algorithm used in the group is HKDF SHA-256.
 Otherwise, this parameter MUST be present.

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.
 This parameter MAY be omitted, if the Master Salt used in the group is the empty byte string.
 Otherwise, this parameter MUST be present.

    * The 'ms' parameter includes the OSCORE Master Secret value used in the OSCORE group.
 This parameter MUST be present.